wikimedia/wikipeg/README.md

     containing matched part of the input.
   * An expression matching repeated occurrence of some subexpression produces a JavaScript array with all the matches.
+  * An expression matching a sequence of expressions produces a JavaScript array with all the picked elements.
+	* If no matches are picked, all elements of the sequence will be present in the array.
+    * If the pick operator (`@`) is used, only those elements which are picked will be present.
+If only one element is picked, it will be returned directly (not wrapped in a 1-element array).

 The match results propagate through the rules when the rule names are used in expressions, up to the start rule.
 The generated parser returns start rule's